 Double bunking in prisons

 Corrections takes its duty to safely manage individuals in custody extremely seriously.
-Double bunking has been a long-standing practice in the New Zealand prison system.
+Double bunking has been a long-standing practice in the New Zealand prison system and is a common practice internationally.

 Corrections has a range of policies, processes, and tools in place to identify and mitigate any safety concerns about double bunking.
 In particular, Corrections staff use a comprehensive assessment tool, the Shared Accommodation Cell Risk Assessment (SACRA), to review the compatibility of individuals before they are placed in a shared cell.
 The SACRA does not replace staff judgement but is an important additional tool to help inform their decision-making and minimise any potential risk.

-The SACRA report identifies key risk factors to consider before placing a prisoner in a shared cell.
-The assessment captures a range of information about the person, including their age, security classification, offending history, history of imprisonment, gang affiliation, notable physical characteristics, mental health concerns and any other needs.
+The SACRA tool identifies key risk factors to consider before placing a person in a shared cell.
+The assessment captures a range of information about the person, including their age, security classification, offending history, history of imprisonment, gang affiliation, notable physical characteristics, mental health concerns and any other special needs.

 If a person is deemed not suitable to double bunk, a NTDB (Not to Double Bunk) alert is activated on their IOMS (Integrated Offender Management System) profile.
 The NTDB alert includes the reason/s why the person is not suitable for shared cell accommodation and a person assessed as not suitable to be double bunked will be placed in a single accommodation cell.